A-Odunayo/LITA_Project/README.md

 -----------------------

 ### Project Overview
-This is to analyze International Breweries Sales from 2017 till 2019, determining the Sales
-- Per Year
-- Per Brand
--
-putting into use some of the things learnt during my data analysis class with **'Incubator Hub'**   [Check them out](https://theincubatorng.org/)
+This is to analyze International Breweries Sales from 2017 till 2019, determining the some Sales Parametersputting into use some of the things learnt during my data analysis class with **'Incubator Hub'**   [Check them out](https://theincubatorng.org/)

  ------------------------